koepnick/monitor_control/README.md

       Invalid gamma descriptor: 50 64 78 8c a0
    ...
 ```

+There's obviously a lot of output that I left out.
+For my needs, the only things that matter are brightness, contrast, and input.
+What I wanted to do was to be able to press *something* (a hotkey, a StreamDeck button, etc.) and have my monitor setup change.
+Maybe I want the Switch on my center display, the rightmost display off, the top display on HDMI-1, and the left display with the input unchanged but dimmed to its lowest setting.

+Once we have the output, we can simply pick and choose what we want to change.
+The scripts in this repository are just my kludgy way of automating this.

+---

+# Reading is for rubes.
+Just tell me what to do!

+Each monitor should have a corresponding entry in the `monitors.yml` file.

 'sn' - The serial number of the monitor.
 In theory this is unique.
 In practice...there are exceptions.